 On average, customers need to see a company brand and message seven times before making a buying decision.

 Therefore, businesses have seven chances to speak to someone and make an impression.
-For digital marketers, those seven opportunities could be through word-of-mount, organic social media posts, content marketing, email, or paid ads.
+For digital marketers, those seven opportunities could be through word-of-mouth, organic social media posts, content marketing, email, or paid search ads and paid social ads.
 So, for marketers, delivering different messages, in different formats, on different platforms, at different times (all while tracking and evaluating data and results) is the best way to move buyers through the funnel.

 Marketing professionals must take time to understand their funnel and adjust messaging and approach accordingly.
 To convert customers starting at the top of the funnel, they have to move through the middle of the funnel, and finally convert at the bottom of the funnel.